-The icons (only available in the author environment) allow you to configure the details of the client context:
+The icons (only available in the author environment) let you configure the details of the client context:

-A new page will open allowing you to edit, add or remove a profile property.
+A new page opens, letting you edit, add, or remove a profile property.

 You can select from a list of profiles and load the profile you want to test.